elryrie/thefootlightbar.github.io/_posts/README.md

 ### `image`

 If you have already uploaded an image to [your site's `static/images` folder](../static/images/), you can use it as the featured image for this post by writing its filename as the `image` custom field.
-For example, assuming an image whose file name is `karaoke-event-poster.jpg` exists in the `static/images`, use this custom field value to make that image the featured image for this post:
+For example, assuming an image whose file name is `karaoke-event-poster.jpg` exists in the `static/images` folder, use this custom field value to make that image the featured image for this post:

 ```yaml
 image: "karaoke-event-poster.jpg"